 - A. Alternative Construction Systems: Consider using alternative construction systems, such as panelized framing, structural insulated panels and modular box construction.
 Note that finance application threshold requirements related to design, construction and environmental/energy sustainability apply equally to all projects, regardless of proposed construction methods (see the CHFA Construction Guidelines: Project Planning & Technical Services Review). - B. Zero Energy Ready Home: Consider designing and constructing projects to meet or exceed the more-stringent EPA Zero Energy Home certification program, which may result in additional rating and ranking points under certain funding programs, and additional utility-administered financial incentives.
 Projects designed and constructed to meet or exceed Zero Energy Ready Program requirements are 25% more energy efficient than projects designed and constructed to meet or exceed ENERGY STAR Home v.
 3, since they are modeled against the more-stringent 2015 energy code.
-In addition to the ENERGY STAR Certified Homes Version.
-3.1 design and construction inspection, testing, measurement and independent verification requirements, Zero Energy Ready Homes must also include optimized energy efficient building components and water distribution systems, comprehensive indoor air quality systems and optimized duct locations, and must be ready for the future installation of a solar PV system. - C. Passive House Design: Consider designing and constructing projects to meet or exceed more-stringent Passive House certification programs, which may result in additional rating and ranking points under certain funding programs, and additional utility-administered financial incentives.
+In addition to the ENERGY STAR Certified Homes Version 3.1 design and construction inspection, testing, measurement and independent verification requirements, Zero Energy Ready Homes must also include optimized energy efficient building components and water distribution systems, comprehensive indoor air quality systems and optimized duct locations, and must be ready for the future installation of a solar PV system.
+Funded Zero Energy Home projects that earned rating and ranking points must be certified upon completion by the EPA. - C. Passive House Design: Consider designing and constructing projects to meet or exceed more-stringent Passive House certification programs, which may result in additional rating and ranking points under certain funding programs, and additional utility-administered financial incentives.
 Projects using Passive House design and construction strategies provide extraordinarily low-energy buildings that optimize both first cost, and operational costs.
 Developed in Germany in the late-1980s by Prof. Bo Adamson and Dr. Wolfgang Feist, the Passive House design concept is based on systematically reducing the factors that normally cause a building to need a heating or cooling system.
 In the United States, Passive House design and certification programs are provided by the Passive House Institute (PHI) and the Passive House Institute United States (PHIUS).
 The performance-based, verifiable energy conservation criteria and goals built-into the modeling, analysis and certification of buildings through the Passive House Planning Package as developed by PHI, or WUFI Passive as developed by PHIUS, can result in highly-durable construction, an 80-90% reduction in heating demand, a 60-70% reduction in overall energy requirements, and metrics that define the optimum economics between energy conservation measures, and energy production measures.

-- 1. The principle characteristics of buildings designed to Passive House standards include: - a.
+Funded Passive House projects that earned rating and ranking points must be certified upon completion by the Passive House Institute (PHI) or the Passive House Institute United States (PHIUS). - 1.
+The principle characteristics of buildings designed to Passive House standards include: - a.
 Highly- and continuously-insulated thermal building envelopes, with minimized thermal bridging in roofs, walls, foundations and ground floors; - b.
-Air-tight construction, from continuous exterior air/moisture barriers and interior moisture barriers: - c.
+Air-tight construction, from continuous exterior air/moisture barriers and interior moisture barriers; - c.
 Optimized winter daylighting and solar heat gain, and summer shading, based on building orientation, high-performance windows and doors, and building-integrated shading devices; - d.
 Indoor air quality, from balanced heat and moisture recovery ventilation; and - e.
 Minimized heating/cooling needs, with simple, compact, high-performance mechanical systems that result in reduced installation and operating costs.
 Due to the tight, insulated building envelope, the heat generated from the use of electronic equipment, lighting and appliances reduces mechanical system operating time.